r8pan/ViewTailor/README.md

-Customize how your web pages look
+Tailor how your web pages look